mohitgharate/AWS/CPP on linux/cpp.md

 **Step-2 : Implementation of CPP program**

 Use any editor to type the code.\
-For editor rry command :\
+For editor try command :\
 e.g.\
 `vi first.cpp`